Richmond County, NY · Probate Cost

 Filing Fees and Court Costs in Richmond County

-• Filing fees at the Richmond County Surrogate's Court in Staten Island include the petition fee (scaled to the estate's gross value), fees for Letters Testamentary, and charges for certified copies.
+• Filing fees at the Richmond County Surrogate's Court in Staten Island include the petition fee (scaled to estate value), Letters Testamentary, and certified copies.

 Probate documents and estate paperwork on attorney desk in Richmond County, New York